Austin-Williams/tdx-groth16-contribution/notes/journey.md

 - I know from having burned a day on it that Nix will not work in this case on Mac hardware (with or without docker), but I could spin up a server and build using Nix there.
 Annoying, but its an option.
 And supposedly Nix is all about "reproducible by construction", so it might not be a total waste of time.

 - Attempting to suss out the bin diff between local Docker build and Github Actions build.
 Don't want to give up on it yet.
 Current diff is showing the only divergance as `.note.gnu.build-id`, so I'm actually much closer than I thought.
 Should not change directions yet.

+- No luck yet.
+I don't seem to be getting closer either -- approx the same number of bytes not matching.